-In this masterful keynote, Lew MacKenzie distills the lessons of 36 years of experience into 10 practical, enduring and easy-to-apply tips that will enhance your leadership style.
-Leadership is about building trust, forging commitment to a common purpose, and understanding what needs to be done to convince others to follow-- things Mackenzie has done, time and again, under the most difficult of circumstances.
-With charisma, expertise on conflict resolution, the courage to think for himself in a crisis, and a natural talent for storytelling, not to mention an unconventional streak a mile wide, MacKenzie captivates and commands attention like few others can.
+In this masterful keynote, Lewis MacKenzie distills the lessons of 36 years of experience into ten practical, enduring and easy-to-apply tips that will enhance your leadership style.
+Leadership is about building trust, forging commitment to a common purpose, and understanding what needs to be done to convince others to follow—things Mackenzie has done, time and again, under the most difficult of circumstances.
+With charisma, expertise on conflict resolution, the courage to think for himself in a crisis, and a natural talent for storytelling—not to mention an unconventional streak a mile wide—MacKenzie captivates and commands attention like few others.

 Interactive Leadership Workshop

-In this interactive talk and workshop, Lewis MacKenzie teaches groups the real value of leadership and how to solve the many problems facing your business every day.
-Beginning with a brief keynote, MacKenzie divides your group into small committees and presents them with real life scenarios that are customized for your business.
-Giving each group one-on-one mentoring, he helps group through possible solutions, which the group leader then presents to the rest of the workshop.
+In this interactive talk and workshop, Lewis MacKenzie teaches groups the real value of leadership and problem-solving.
+Following a brief keynote, MacKenzie divides the audience into small groups and presents them with real-life scenarios that are customized for your business.
+Providing each group with one-on-one mentoring, he helps work through possible solutions.
+The group leader then presents to the rest of the workshop, opening the floor for discussion and peer-to-peer learning.
 This unique workshop allows your group to learn by doing, all while being coached by one of Canada's most respected leaders.

 Canada: The World's Reluctant Hero